SystemsApproach/private5g/software/overview.rst

 that provides an incremental path for users to:

 * Learn about all the moving parts in Aether.
-* Customize Aether blueprints for different environments.
+* Customize Aether for different target environments.
 * Deploy and operate Aether with live traffic.

 The new packaging, called `Aether OnRamp